 Program graduates may take up various positions in clinical laboratory settings.
 Areas of practice for graduates include clinical chemistry, hematology, immunohematology, microbiology, molecular diagnostics, and serology.
 Hospitals and clinical laboratories offer the greatest employment opportunities for graduates.
 Other work settings include environmental laboratories, industrial laboratories, public health agencies, research facilities, and veterinary laboratories.
 Job titles for associate degree graduates include medical laboratory technician, pathology research assistant, phlebotomist, and quality control assistant.

-Prospective phlebotomy students are encouraged to select a certificate or associate program from an accredited school.
+Prospective phlebotomy students are encouraged to select a program from an accredited school.
 Accreditation is a comprehensive evaluation process that schools may elect to go through to demonstrate that they meet established standards and can provide students with a high-quality education.
 Accreditation is also a requirement for students who plan to transfer their earned credits to other accredited institutions or apply for federal financial assistance.

 Regional or national accreditation is granted by several different independent agencies that are recognized by the US Department of Education or the Council for Higher Education Accreditation.
 The agencies carefully evaluate schools based on their curricula, faculty members, student resources, research programs, and more.
 Programmatic accreditation is also available for individual phlebotomy degree programs by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 For more information about accreditation, please visit Guide to Online Schools' accreditation hub.